McGill University, MArch

 Mount St. Mary’s College, MA

-Prior to joining the studio, she was the Membership & Development Director at the Museum of Contemporary Art, Tucson, Arizona and the Director of the Hopper Art Trust in Los Angeles, California.
+Taylor was the Membership & Development Director at the Museum of Contemporary Art, Tucson, Arizona and the Director of the Hopper Art Trust in Los Angeles, California.
 She is a licensed real estate agent in the state of Arizona.

 Virginia Tech, BArch